Late at night in a graveyard

 The thing grinned as if it sensed triumph.

-I'm losing, Billy thought desperately.
-My God, its going to kill me.
+I'm losing herre, Billy thought desperately.
+My God, it's going to kill me.

-Thunder pounded the sky, and lightening burst from the broken night.
+Thunder pounded the sky, and lightning burst from the broken night.
 The creature was momentarily startled by the flash.

 He released the thing.